Trustroots/trustroots/docs/Privacy-Policy.md

 Though we hope we never have to, we will share you data with law enforcement in response to a lawful request for data or court order.

-#### Google analytics and user statistics

-Trustroots uses [Google Analytics](https://www.google.com/analytics/) and [Piwik](https://piwik.org) hosted by [IndieHosters](https://indiehosters.net/) to collect usage statistics.
-We use [New Relic](http://newrelic.com/) to monitor site and server performance.
-No personal user data is sent or stored at these services.

 #### Trustroots API